-At the heart of it all is the Tre Galline restaurant, which dates back to 1575 and has seen it all.
-The restaurant is just as popular as ever and still sticking to its roots by offering excellent Piedmont fare.
+Right in the heart of the Quadrilateral neighborhood is the Tre Galline restaurant, which dates back to 1575 and has seen it all.
+The restaurant is just as popular as ever and is still sticking to its roots by offering excellent Piedmont fare.

-The prices are not the cheapest but the quality is invariably optimal although service can be a little patchy.
-On a busy night they sometimes seem a little overwhelmed.
+The prices are not the cheapest, but the quality is invariably optimal, although the service can be a little patchy.
+On a busy night, they sometimes seem a little overwhelmed.

 A good idea is to try their tasting menu.
-It consists of around six courses for 50 Euros and will give you a very good idea of what Turin's cuisine is all about.
+It consists of around six courses for 60 euros and will give you a very good idea of what Turin's cuisine is all about.

-The dishes and wines have been similar here for centuries and they know the pairings better than many top wine experts.
-I visited with a top wine expert from Australia and he was amazed - said there was no way he could have chosen so well.
+The dishes and wines have been similar here for centuries, and they know the pairings better than many top wine experts.
+I visited with a top wine expert from Australia, and he was amazed.
+He said there was no way he could have chosen so well.

 I have enjoyed many a dinner in this restaurant and can thoroughly recommend it.
 The proof of just how good it is can be confirmed by the fact that after well over 400 year it is still going strong.